Enable Private Service Connect for your workspace

 The intermediate DNS name for workspaces that enable either back-end or front-end Private Service Connect is <workspace-gcp-region>.psc.gcp.databricks.com

 .
-This allows you to separate out traffic for the workspaces that they need to access, from other Databricks services that don’t support Private Service Connect, such as documentation.
+This allows you to separate traffic for the workspaces that they must access from other Databricks services that don’t support Private Service Connect, such as the account console.

-Features such as SQL access control lists (ACLs) require access to the metastore.
-Since the compute plane VPC cannot access the public internet by default, you must create a Cloud NAT with access to the metastore.
+Features such as SQL access control lists (ACLs) require access to the legacy workspace-level Hive metastore.
+Since the compute plane VPC can't access the public internet by default, you must create a Cloud NAT with access to the metastore.
 See Control plane service endpoint IP addresses by region.

-- Enable IP access lists for the workspace.
-See Configure IP access lists for workspaces.
+- Enable IP access lists for your workspace.
+See Configure IP access lists for workspaces

 BLOCK 0.0.0.0/0

-Note that requests from VPC networks connected using Private Service Connect are not affected by IP access lists.
-Connections are authorized using the Private Service Connect access level configuration.
-See related section Step 6: Create a Databricks private access settings object.
+IP access lists do not affect requests from VPC networks connected through Private Service Connect.
+These connections are managed using the Private Service Connect access level configuration.
+See Step 5: Create a Databricks private access settings object.

 In addition to using Private Service Connect to privately connect to the Databricks service, you can configure VPC Service Controls to keep your traffic private and mitigate data exfiltration risks.